Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock

 Here, $\A^{(g)}$ is the covariance matrix of size $p\times p$ for the covariances between $p$ industries in group $g$ and $\B^{(g)}$ is the $q\times q$ covariance matrix along the temporal dimension in group $g$.
-This Kronecker product reduces the number of unknown parameters from $O(p^2q^2)$ to $O(p^2+q^2)$.
-Furthermore, much smaller sample size is needed: without the Kronecker product structure, a sample size of $n_g\ge pq$ is necessary to make the sample covariance matrix full rank, while with the structure, the sample size is sufficient as long as $n_gp\ge q$ and $n_gq\ge p$.
-Moreover, the Kronecker structure has been widely adopted in the asset pricing literature, such as conditional factor models of \citet{BrandtSanta-Clara-06JF,BrandtSanta-ClaraValkanov-09RFS}.
-We further verify the Kronecker product assumption in the stock market application via the hypothesis testing method of \citet{aston2017tests}.
-See Section \ref{real2.sec} for the details.
+As such, the covariance of the observed matrix $\X_k^{(g)}$ is decomposed into the product of the industrial covariance and temporal covariance.
+This Kronecker product structure reduces the number of unknown parameters from $O(p^2q^2)$ to $O(p^2+q^2)$.
+Furthermore, much smaller sample size is needed: without such {structural assumption}, a sample size of $n_g\ge pq$ is necessary to make the sample covariance matrix full rank, while with the structure, the sample size is sufficient as long as $n_gp\ge q$ and $n_gq\ge p$. }